How do you experience genuine renewal in worship?

 Asa’s heart was fully committed to the LORD all his life.
 He brought into the Temple of God the silver and gold and the articles that he and his father had dedicated (15:17b-18).

 Where had the “silver and gold and the articles” been during the period of idolatry?

 Had they been dedicated to some idol?
-Were they laying in someone’s treasury?
-We’re not told – but clearly they were not being used in the service or worship of the one true God.
+Were they lying in someone’s treasury?
+We’re not told – but clearly, they were not being used in the service or worship of the one true God.

 Renewal in worship changes our use of wealth, finances, and possessions.

-This reminded me of the first mention of “worship” in the New Testament (Matthew 2:11).
+This reminds me of the first mention of “worship” in the New Testament (Matthew 2:11).